ptcar2009/covid19-classifier/report.md

 - SG_UF_NOT -> This column identifies the Federal Unity (or state) where the patient was registered.
 This is useful mostly because the social background of each Brazilian state can differ hugely, and this can affect the treatment and exposure of the patient both to COVID-19 and to better health care.
 - CS_SEXO -> This is the sex of the patient.
 Although COVID isn’t the most misogynistic virus, it still has some biases.
-- TP_IDADE and NU_IDADE_N -> These columns state the age of the patient.
 - CS_RACA -> This describes the ethnicity of the subject.
 - SURTO_SG, NOSOCOMIAL, FEBRE, TOSSE, GARGANTA, DISPNEIA, DESC_RESP, SATURACAO, DIARREIA, VOMITO, OUTRO_SIN -> These columns describe some basic diagnostic factors (symptoms like cough and fever, and environmental hazards, like the kind of work).
 - PUERPERA, CARDIOPATI, HEMATOLOGI, SIND_DOWN, HEPATICA, ASMA, DIABETES, NEUROLOGIC, PNEUMOPATI, RENAL, OBESIDADE -> These define risk factors.